siraben/emotivoice-cli/readme.md

 This is a CLI tool that uses the [Emotivoice API](https://github.com/netease-youdao/EmotiVoice) to convert text to speech with ability for emotional synthesis.
-It supports multiple languages, with a default setting for Chinese, and allows users to customize the emotional tone of the speech using Chinese prompts.
+It supports multiple languages, with a default setting for Mandarin Chinese, and allows users to customize the emotional tone of the speech using Chinese prompts.

 ## Features
-- Supports multiple languages, defaulting to Chinese.
+- Supports multiple languages, defaulting to Mandarin Chinese.
 - Customizable emotional tone using Chinese prompts.
 - Processes text input directly or from a file.
 - Outputs in MP3 format with customizable voice and language options.